Kamperhub/kamperhub-app/src/GO_LIVE_CHECKLIST.md

     *   Click **"SAVE AND CONTINUE"** through the "Scopes" and "Optional Info" pages.
 You do not need to add scopes here.
 4.  **Publishing Status - VERY IMPORTANT**:
     *   On the OAuth Consent Screen summary page, check the "Publishing status".
-    *   If it says **"Testing"**, you can ONLY log in with Google accounts you have explicitly added as "Test users".
+    *   If it says **"Testing"**: You can ONLY log in with Google accounts you have explicitly added as "Test users".
-    *   If it says **"In production"**, any Google user can connect to the app.
+    *   If it says **"In production"**: Any Google user can connect to the app.
 You should click the **"Publish App"** button to move it to production.
 5.  **Verify Redirect URI:**
     *   Go to the [Credentials page for kamperhub-s4hc2](https://console.cloud.google.com/apis/credentials?project=kamperhub-s4hc2).
     *   Click on the name of your **OAuth 2.0 Client ID** (the one you used for `GOOGLE_CLIENT_ID`).